Kansas Safe Routes to School

-The Federal-aid Safe Routes to Schools Program (SRTS) remains an eligible program within the Transportation Alternatives Program (TAP) that was authorized under the Moving Ahead for Progress in the 21st Century (MAP-21).
-Through the SRTS program, funds are available for infrastructure and no infrastructure projects, and to administer SRTS programs that benefit elementary and middle school children in grades kindergarten through eighth.
-These programs are intended to be comprehensive; combining five components, often referred to as the "5 E's".
+The Federal-aid Safe Routes to Schools Program (SRTS) remains an eligible program within the Transportation Alternatives Program (TAP) that was authorized under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+Through the SRTS program, funds are available for a variety of projects, and to administer SRTS programs that benefit elementary and middle school children in grades kindergarten through eighth.
+(Please visit our Transportation Alternatives webpage for more information and application guidance.)
+These programs are intended to be comprehensive; combining five components, referred to as the "5 E's".
 These components are:

 - Education – Teaching children about the broad range of transportation choices, instructing them in important lifelong bicycling and walking safety skills, and launching driver safety campaigns in the vicinity of schools.

 - Enforcement – Partnering with local law enforcement improve compliance with traffic laws in the vicinity of schools (this includes enforcement of speeds, yielding to pedestrians in crossings, and proper walking and bicycling behaviors), and initiating community enforcement such as crossing guard programs.

 - Encouragement – Using events and activities to promote walking and bicycling.